Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

       but the gear you find will use the new rarities.
       - This means everywhere a vanilla leveled list had an enchanted variant of an item this patcher inserts different rarities for it.
       - When using this option keep in mind that the enchanted item becomes the `Base Item`, meaning it is recommended to remove the un-named Rarity option.
     - `AllValidUnenchantedItems` **(Default)** This essentially reworks the whole system, allowing you a greater control if you want more chances for enchanted loot.
       - This can potentially even cause your crafted gear to craft as enchanted versions.
       - This will also keep vamilla enchanted items untouched (if I remember my implementation of this code from as of writing nearly 2 years ago correctly)
   - **Armor/WeaponSettings:** _(Separate since some people have more armors or weapon in their setups)_
     - **Variety Count Per Rarity:**
       - **Default:** `16`
-      - The Number of Variations to be created for every item.
+      - The Number of Variations to be created for every item, per rarity level.
+        - This means each item gets `Variety_Count_Per_Rarity*Number_of_Rarities` items generated in total.
+        - **You are multiplying the total amount of the respective item type in your setup by this value!
+          So be careful as too high values can break, xEdit and then your game!**
     - **Base Item Chance Weight**
       - **Default:** `40`
       - `count` property of the weapon entry next to the rarity leveled lists.
+      - This it the item type selected as the `Leveled List Base`.
+        - So in the case of using `AllValidEnchantedItem` it would be the vanilla enchanted item.
+        - When using `AllValidUnenchantedItems` it will be the unenchanted base item.
     - **Rarities:**
       - Label: Added prefix to each generated item's name.
       - Num Enchantments: The number of enchantments used to define the rarity.